 The lingering question about the success of variable annuities as a sales vehicle is on the surface difficult to understand.
-By examining it carefully and using the “new car” concept of selling, the focus is on the allure, the new paint, the transformation of us as drivers being behind the wheel and on it goes.
+By scrutinizing it and using the “new car” concept of selling, the focus is on the allure, the new paint, the transformation of us as drivers being behind the wheel and on it goes.
 Security salespeople focus on those points, at least that is the only possible answer that I can understand because once you take a serious look under the hood and understand precisely what makes things work, a new car would NOT be in your future.

 Think of a variable annuity as a magic basket, a basket which holds your eggs.
 In actuality, the eggs are your investments.
-This basket can expand and contrast as needed, it can hold different types of investments, and it can also have handles placed on the basket.
+This basket can expand and contrast as needed, it can contain different types of investments, and it can also have handles placed on the basket.
 This magic basket’s handles are called riders, riders to provide income, increase death benefits (life insurance) and other benefits.
 Inside the basket are your eggs, your investments.
-Your investment options can vary between stocks, bonds, real estate and numerous other choices.
-Plus in this magic basket, you can change your individual eggs (investments) as often as you wish.
+Your investment options can vary between stocks, bonds, real estate, and numerous other choices.
+Plus in this magic basket, you can change your eggs (investments) as often as you wish.

 The basket is not magic, and it does exist, it is called the annuity wrapper.
 The issuing company provides the basket and charges you a fee to maintain it.
 The fee is based on the overall value of your total investments, and it can vary in cost from 1.25% to higher (or lower).
 This expense is annual and ongoing.